It’s one of the most popular flavor enhancers in the world, but MSG — short for monosodium glutamate — has a marketing problem.

 In the late 1960s, the ingredient came under fire for allegedly being a toxic addition to some of your favorite foods, from soups and salad dressings to Chinese takeout and French fries.
 It became so stigmatized, in fact, that some restaurants started advertising that they’d cut MSG from their menu entirely.

 Since then, research has debunked the myth that MSG is a villainous ingredient, and research shows that in small amounts, it doesn’t cause any significant or lasting harm.
-Registered dietitian Beth Czerwony, RD, explains what MSG is, how it got such a bad rap and what we now know to be true about it.
+Registered dietitian Beth Czerwony, RD, LD, explains what MSG is, how it got such a bad rap and what we now know to be true about it.

 You’ve probably heard that MSG is bad for you, but … wait, what is MSG, anyway?